Harriet Hirshorn is a documentary filmmaker whose award-winning documentaries focus on social justice issues.

-She has received grants from the Ford Foundation, MAC AIDS Fund, Open Society Institutes, The Centre National de Cinema (France), New York State Council on the Arts, the Jerome Foundation, as well as an artist’s fellowship from New York Foundation for the Arts.
-(11/17)
+She is a recent Ford Foundation grant recipient and has also received grants from MAC AIDS Fund, Open Society Institutes, the Centre National de Cinema (France), New York State Council on the Arts, the Jerome Foundation, and has received an artistís fellowship from New York Foundation for the Arts.
+(1/18)

 Louder Than Our Words